 6. Tha Kha Floating Market – When Looking For Culinary Items

 Head to Samut Songkhram province for a chance to see the Tha Kha floating market.
+Visiting this market is one of the best things to do in Bangkok Thailand.
 Like Amphawa’s market, you can expect to find more locals and tourists.
 Food is the dominant attraction like most of the floating markets in Thailand.
 It’s a great place to enjoy local cuisine and chill out, as this is one of those floating markets in Bangkok where the vibe is relaxed.

 Famous for: local culinary items